Burning of Harrenhal

 Once Harrenhal cooled, the ruined swords of the ironmen were taken to the Aegonfort, where they eventually became part of the Iron Throne.
 Only a few of Harren's supporters survived the burning or the uprising of the rivermen to make it back to the Iron Islands.

 The day following the burning of Harrenhal, Lord Edmyn Tully swore fealthy to Aegon, who accepted and named him Lord Paramount of the Trident, as he had been the first riverlord to support him.
 Aegon next accepted oaths of fealthy from the other riverlords.
 Aegon also granted partially-ruined Harrenhal to Quenton Qoherys, who had been his master-at-arms at Dragonstone.

-- ↑ Exact numbers unknown, but less than 8.000 (The World of Ice and Fire, The Reign of the Dragons: The Conquest)
+- Exact numbers unknown, but less than 8,000 (The World of Ice & Fire, The Reign of the Dragons: The Conquest)

 - The World of Ice & Fire, The Reign of the Dragons: The Conquest.